Open Milligan Library homepage in another browser window to work through this tutorial side by side.

 Click on JSTOR.

 If you are off-campus, you will be prompted to log in.
-Use your Milligan Network ID and password.
-This is the same one you use for Canvas.
+Use your Milligan Network ID and password, the same one you use for Canvas.

 A new screen should appear.